mkaur-rgb/Ag-InterviewAPP/README.md

 # AgInterviewAPP
 WIP
-(This project also contains Signals implementation for a small feature) Implemented Signals in this application to dynamically set Theme from light to dark and vice and versa.
+(Implemented Signals in this application to dynamically set Theme from light to dark and vice and versa.)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.